OsirisTerje/JaguarSoundMeasurements/readme.md

 ## Live measurements : Take 1

 The first run we did we measured live in a tunnel.
 The tunnel had traffic in both directions, so we didn't get results that where absolutely stable.
-What we did notice though was that the glass roof seemed around 6dB more quiet than the hard roof.
+What we did notice though was that the glass roof seemed about 6dB more quiet than the hard roof.

 ## Live measurements : Take 2